Michelle M. Guo, DDS, MS

-Among the services that Dr. Guo provides are: cosmetic fillings and veneers, crowns and bridges, inlays and onlays, dental implants, gum therapy, root canal therapy, atraumatic extractions, minor oral surgeries, dentures, pediatric dentistry, laser dentistry, and orthodontics with braces and invisible aligners.
+Among the services that Dr. Guo provides are cosmetic fillings and veneers, crowns and bridges, inlays and onlays, dental implant surgeries and restorations, gum therapy, root canal therapy, atraumatic extractions, minor oral surgeries, dentures, pediatric dentistry, laser dentistry, dental sleep medicine, and orthodontics with braces and invisible aligners.

 Dr. Guo recognizes that every patient is a unique individual who has placed a great deal of trust in her and her team.
 She believes that each and every patient should be treated like family.
 This is just one reason that she often calls the little ones in her dental chair Precious, her daughter's nickname.
 In her spare time, Dr. Guo enjoys reading, spending time outdoors with her puppy, and traveling with her husband and daughter.

 Di Jiang, DDS, MS

 Dr. Di Jiang received her dental degree and Master’s degree from China Medical University in 1987 and 1993 respectively.
-After graduation, she practiced and taught dentistry in Dalian Medical University for almost nine years in total.
-She then came to State University of New York at Buffalo, School of Dental Medicine, and completed a two-year master’s program in Oral Medicine in 1998.
-She was awarded the Mark Diamond Fund and the American College of Prosthodontists/Proctor & Gamble Research Fellowship in Complete Denture Prosthodontics during her graduate study in Buffalo.
-She then moved to Michigan where she worked as a researcher in Department of Periodontics and Oral Medicine in the University of Michigan School of Dentistry for several years, and then attended her residency program in Department of Cariology, Restorative Science, and Endodontics.
+After graduation, she practiced and taught dentistry at Dalian Medical University for almost nine years in total.
+She then came to the State University of New York at Buffalo, School of Dental Medicine, and completed a two-year master’s program in Oral Medicine in 1998.
+She was awarded the Mark Diamond Fund and the American College of Prosthodontists / Procter & Gamble Research Fellowship in Complete Denture Prosthodontics during her graduate study in Buffalo.
+She then moved to Michigan, where she worked as a researcher in the Department of Periodontics and Oral Medicine at the University of Michigan School of Dentistry for several years and then attended her residency program at the Department of Cardiology, Restorative Science, and Endodontics.
 She completed a three-year Master's program in Restorative Dentistry in 2008.
-Dr. Jiang serves as an Adjunct Faculty member at the University of Michigan School of Dentistry as a clinical lecturer and clinical instructor.
+Dr. Jiang serves as an Adjunct Faculty member at the University of Michigan School of Dentistry and as a clinical lecturer and clinical instructor.
 She also practices dentistry in private dental offices.